 WorkCover Queensland positively promoting mentally healthy workplaces

-WorkCover Queensland and the Office of Industrial Relations are collaborating with SuperFriend Mental Health Promotion Foundation to improve corporate leadership advocacy for mentally healthy workplaces.
+WorkCover Queensland and Workplace Health and Safety Queensland are collaborating with SuperFriend to improve corporate leadership advocacy for mentally healthy workplaces.

 The Leading Well Queensland Collaboration will engage senior business and industry leaders through various leadership forums and events designed to showcase organisations which are building mentally healthy workplaces and reducing the risk of psychological injury.